 Getting a massage may also help some people relax and deal with muscle pain.

 These tips may empower the body as it works through post-viral syndrome, and they may help reduce the recovery time.

 The recovery time for people with post-viral syndrome can vary widely.
-A 2017 study noted that recovery time appears to be better the more quickly a person receives their diagnosis.
+A

 Post-viral syndrome is temporary.
 Although the effects may linger, many people can expect their symptoms to resolve within a few weeks.